Linkeroff/Zig-Install-Windows/README.md

 The repo contains the Zig language installer version 0.16.0

-The installer was made on the basis of Inno, and is focused on Windows x86-64
+The installer was made on the basis of Inno Setup, and is focused on Windows x86-64

-The Zig `0.16.0` folder contains the source files of the installer in Inno 7
+The Zig `0.16.0` folder contains the source files of the installer in Inno Setup 7

 Guide on how to install the installer:
 1. You must have 7zip installed.